andviro/noodle/README.md

 context variables and serves user requests.
 The resulting handler implements `http.Handler` interface providing `ServeHTTP` method.
 When serving HTTP from `noodle.Handler` default empty context is created for each request.
-For further `noodle.Handler` can be provided with externally created `context`.
+For further flexibility `noodle.Handler` can be provided with externally created `context`.
 This advanced usage is outlined in [httprouter adaptor example](https://github.com/andviro/noodle/blob/master/examples/httprouter/main.go).